Mageswaran-G/Database-Interview-Q-A/README.md

-# Database-Interview-Q-A
-A curated collection of top interview questions for MongoDB, Oracle SQL, and PL/SQL to help you crack database interviews.

 # 🚀 Database Interview Prep: MongoDB, SQL, & PL/SQL

 Welcome!
 This repository contains a curated collection of interview questions and answers designed to help you crack database developer and data analyst interviews.